chenxingqiang/jax-ml/doc/about.rst

    <div class="sk-sponsor-div">
    <div class="sk-sponsor-div-box">

-Andreas Müller received a grant to improve scikit-learn from the `Alfred P. Sloan Foundation <https://sloan.org>`_ .
+Andreas Müller received a grant to improve jax-learn from the `Alfred P. Sloan Foundation <https://sloan.org>`_ .
 This grant supported the position of Nicolas Hug and Thomas J. Fan.